highlights of operations

-- Chevron partners with the Fab Foundation to bring Fab Labs—fabrication laboratories—to areas where Chevron operates.
-The Fab Foundation provides access to tools and technology in order to educate, innovate and invent.
+- Chevron partners with the Fab Foundation to bring Fab Labs – fabrication laboratories – to areas where Chevron operates.
+The Fab Foundation provides access to tools and technology to educate, innovate and invent.
 The first Chevron-sponsored Fab Lab opened in 2014 at California State University, Bakersfield.
-In 2015, Fab Labs opened in Richmond, California; Pittsburgh and Grindstone, Pennsylvania; and Washington, D.C.
+Since then, Fab Labs have been added in Richmond, California; Pittsburgh and Grindstone, Pennsylvania; and Washington, D.C.
 In 2017, Chevron partnered with Odessa College to open Fab Lab Permian Basin.
 The on-campus facility is the first Chevron-sponsored Fab Lab in Texas.
 Fab Labs are open both to students and to the community.

-- Chevron supports Project SEED as part of our commitment to preparing our students for careers in engineering, research and technology.
-The program offers high school students in Richmond the chance to learn about science by working in a laboratory setting, which includes the labs at our Chevron Richmond Technology Center campus.
+- Chevron supports Project SEED as part of our commitment to preparing students for careers in engineering, research and technology.
+This eight-week internship offers high school students in Richmond the chance to learn about science by working in a laboratory setting, which includes the labs at our Chevron Richmond Technology Center campus.

 - With Chevron’s help, Project Lead the Way (PLTW) has brought rigorous, project-based engineering curricula to 40,000 students in more than 100 schools in California, Louisiana, Mississippi, Ohio, Pennsylvania, Texas and West Virginia.
 Chevron was the first corporation to support PLTW’s National Grow Campaign, with a $6 million pledge in 2013.

 - Fuel Your School is an innovative collaboration with DonorsChoose.org that makes it easy for people to help public school teachers obtain classroom resources.